Child Tax Credit for 2022

-For Tax Year 2022, the Child Tax Credit (for children younger than 17 years of age on December 31) or Credit for other Dependents—age 17 or older—is a maximum of $2,000 per qualified person.
-Here is a list of who could be a qualified person or your relationship with that person for either the child tax credit or the credit for other dependents:
+The Child Tax Credit (for children younger than 17 years of age on December 31) is a maximum tax credit of up to $2,000 per qualified person.
+Meanwhile, the Credit for other Dependents age 17 or older can be worth up to $500.
+Here is a list of who could be a qualified person or your relationship with that person for either the Child Tax Credit or the Credit for Other Dependents:

 - Biological child, child lawfully placed for legal adoption, adopted child, stepchild, foster child, descendant of your child